WolfDen133/WFT/README.md

 Efficient and pretty code: The code in this plugin is WAY more efficient and clean that the old plugin.
 The code is also spaced out in multiple files.

+Operator texts: Have the option only displaying text to operators, this could be useful for a general server overview in your spawn world without it affecting your general players!
+[Again, more info here](.github/operator-texts.md)

+Operator change detection: WFloatingText will now automatically detect when your operator status changes, so no more annoying re-logging

 ## Bug Fixes

+### List form would crash the server
+**Status**: Fixed

+**Version**: >=1.5.1

+**Fixed in**: <=1.5.2

 ### https://github.com/WolfDen133/WFT/issues/21
 **Status**: Fixed